carsoni4/carsoni4.github.io/309Project/projectDescription.md

 title: COMS 3090 Project Description
 ---

-My Group and I were tasked in creating an Android App with a Java Backend.
+My Group and I were tasked in creating an Android app that we would find helpful.
 We ended up making Supper Solvers, a TikTok-like app where you can find recipes recommended based on your ingredients.
 We used Spring Boot for the backend REST API and database integration.
 I was responsible for working on the backend along with one other teammate.
 Included below are some relevant snippits of my code and a picture of the application.
 If you would like the entire source code it can be found [here.](https://github.com/carsoni4/Supper-Solver)